11ty/11ty-website/src/docs/plugins/image.md

 ### Optimize Images on Request

-{% addedin "v3.0.0-alpha.7" %}{% addedin "Image v5.0.0" %}When using the [Image HTML transform](#html-transform) or the [Image WebC component](./image-webc.md) during local development, image processing is removed from the build for extra performance.
+{% addedin "v3.0.0-alpha.7" %}{% addedin "Image v5.0.0" %}When using the [Image HTML transform](#html-transform) during local development, image processing is removed from the build for extra performance.
 Instead, they are processed when requested by the browser using a special middleware built-in to the Eleventy Dev Server.
 This is enabled or disabled using the [`transformOnRequest` option](#transform-on-request).

 <div id="caching"></div>